-Audi is First Automaker to Introduce Partial Matting Paint Process to the Automotive World
+Audi Introduces Partial Matting Paint Process to Automotive World

 German automaker Audi couldn’t be prouder for being the first car manufacturer in the industry to offer the patented fancy partial matting finish on its series production models with the Q2 #2 special edition.
 The baby crossover now sports a newly styled sideblade and the finish is also featured on the “Audi Sport” lettering on the R8’s carbon fiber sideblade.